Skip to main content

 Key takeaways

-• Contrave (naltrexone/bupropion) is a prescription medication that can help people with a BMI of 30+, or 27+ with another weight-related condition, lose weight.
+• Contrave (naltrexone/bupropion) is a prescription medication that can help people with obesity (or overweight with a weight-related health condition) lose weight.

 • Some Blue Cross Blue Shield plans may cover Contrave, while others won’t.
 Plus, some plans might have prior authorization requirements.